Kalisz: World War II

 In Kalisz, the Germans established a Germanisation camp for Polish children taken away from their parents (Gaukinderheim).
 The children were given new German names and surnames, and were punished for any use of the Polish language, even with death (e.g., a 14-year-old boy Zygmunt Światłowski was murdered).
 After their stay in the camp, the children were deported to Germany; only some returned to Poland after the war, while the fate of many remains unknown to this day.
+In Kalisz there were three German prisons, operated by the Gestapo, the Ministry of Justice and the local German court.
 The occupiers also established a forced labour subcamp of the Stalag XXI-D prisoner-of-war camp.